SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 The listen mode of the Simulator Controller itself, which allows you to trigger [controller actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller) by voice, must be activated by an activation command as well.
 This activation command can be configured in the [voice control tab of the configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).
 When this activation command is recognized, you will hear a short chime tone as confirmation and the system is ready to activate controller actions by voice.

+If you want to test the dialog with two different assistants, there is an easy way to do that.
+Please open a Windows Command window (type Windows-R => cmd => Return), go to the *Binaries* folder of the Simulator Controller distribution and enter the following commands.

+	D:\Controller\Binaries>"Voice Server.exe"

+	D:\Controller\Binaries>"Race Engineer.exe" -Debug true -Speaker true -Listener true -Language DE -Name Jona -Logo true

+	D:\Controller\Binaries>"Race Strategist.exe" -Debug true -Speaker true -Listener true -language EN -Name Cato -Logo true

+Both, the Virtual Race Engineer and the Virtual Race Strategist will start up and will listen to your commands (Jona will be a german personality, while Cato will use English to talk with you).
+Please note, that if you configured [Push To Talk](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control) in the configuration, you need to hold the respective button, while talking.
+Since no simulation will be running during your test, the functionality of Jona und Cato will be quite restricted, but you may switch between those assistants using the activation phrase and you may ask some questions like "Is rain ahead?" or "Wird es regnen?"

 Note: If there is only *one* dialog partner configured, this will be activated for listen mode by default.
 In this situation, no activation command is necesssary.

 Beside the *builtin* voice recognition capabilities, you can still use a specialized external voice recognition appplications like [VoiceMacro](http://www.voicemacro.net/) as an external event source for controller actions, since this specialized applications have a much better recognition quality in most cases.